Description

 Prepare the Filet Mignon

 - Pat the filet mignon dry with paper towels, then season it generously on all sides (including the edges) with kosher salt (1–2 teaspoons, or about 1–1.5% of the steak’s weight).
-After that, decide on the next step based on the desired results and available time:

 - If you’re short on time: let it sit at room temperature for 1 hour.
 That’s the minimum amount of time the salt needs to do its job.